medleyjs/medley/docs/Decorators.md

 })
 ```

-After adding a decorator, the property is immediately accessible on the `app`:
+After adding a decorator, the property can be accessed on the `app` object:

 ```js
 app.doSomething()
 app.config.port // 3000
 ```

-Decorators are not *overwritable*.
-If you try to declare a decorator that was
-previously declared *(in other words, uses the same name)*, `decorate` will
-throw an error.

 <a id="decorate-request"></a>
 ### `app.decorateRequest(name, value)`